cmc-corpora/cmc-corpora.github.io/content/event/2023_multimediadata/index.md

 ---
 title: "Workshop: Working with Multimedia Data"
+subtitle:
+summary: The workshop was held in conjunction with the CMC corpora 2023 conference.

 # event: CMC-Corpora and CKCMC Workshop
 # event_url: https://www.clarin.eu/event/2021/data-management-fair-cmc-corpora
 location: Aula O102, Schloss, University of Mannheim (Germany)

-summary: The workshop was held in conjunction with the CMC corpora 2023 conference.
-abstract: "The workshop gave a basic introduction to methodological and technological aspects of working with multimedia data as part of CMC corpora.
-It gave an overview of the most important tools for manual transcription of audio or video, discussed the role of automatic methods (ASR, Automatic Speech Recognition) and looked at standardisation in the TEI framework, including integration with solutions for written CMC data.
-Researchers of all stages were welcome, no special equipment were required to follow the workshop."

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.